 You are feeling pain in your heart and your chest feels tight; you can bet that you are experiencing a heart attack and need to rush to the ER.
-You’re not alone.
+You are not alone.
 Close to seven million Americans visit the emergency room every year due to chest pain for fear that this is a precursor to a heart attack or they are already having one.
 Bhupinder Singh MD opines that chest pain is a significant sign of a heart attack, though it may not mean that you are indeed having one.

 But how serious should the pain be to necessitate a trip to the ER?